+1.1 Only those applicants will be eligible for admission who have passed their 16 years undergraduate degree, in the relevant discipline / subject from and HEC recognized institute / university, with a CGPA of 2.00 out of a maximum of 4.00 under semester system an have scored at least 50% in the test conducted by the University.
+The conversion formula given in the HEC policy Guideline for implementation of uniform Semester System in HEIs of Pakistan to determine CGPA equivalent to marks percentage obtained in 16 years undergraduate degree in annual system.

-- 1.1 Only those applicants will be eligible for admission who have passed their undergraduate (16 years equivalent) degree by securing a minimum of 60% raw score under annual system or a CGPA of 2.50 out of a maximum of 4.00 under semester system.
-CGPAs on other scales will be translated accordingly.
-In case CGPA and marks are both recorded on the transcript, then CGPA score would be considered. - 1.2 An applicant for admission to a postgraduate class, (other than those mentioned in the table below) must possess at least a 16 years equivalent undergraduate degree in the relevant discipline/subject from a HEC recognized institute/University unless higher qualification is laid down for a particular discipline.
+1.2 An applicant for admission to a postgraduate class, (other than those mentioned in the table below) must possess at least a 16 years equivalent undergraduate degree in the relevant discipline/subject from a HEC recognized institute/University unless higher qualification is laid down for a particular discipline.